Table of contents

 VPN vs. Proxy: how do they work?

-When you try to open a web page, your device sends a request to your Internet Service Provider (ISP).
+When you try to open a web page, your device sends a request through your Internet Service Provider (ISP).
 The ISP sees the request and shares your IP address with the website you are trying to access.
 The website then receives your IP and grants you access.
-Boom, you’re in.

 Your IP address is associated with who you are, where you live, and what you do online.
 A proxy will mask this information from other parties online.